Expert Consensus on Takotsubo Syndrome, Part I

 Clinical Topics: Acute Coronary Syndromes, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, ACS and Cardiac Biomarkers, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Imaging, Angiography, Nuclear Imaging, Stress

-Keywords: Acute Coronary Syndrome, Biological Markers, Cardiomyopathies, Catecholamines, Central Nervous System Diseases, Chest Pain, Coronary Angiography, Dyspnea, Electrocardiography, Heart Failure, Inflammation, Microcirculation, Myocardial Infarction, Myocytes, Cardiac, Pheochromocytoma, Stress, Psychological, Syncope, Systole, Takotsubo Cardiomyopathy
+Keywords: Acute Coronary Syndrome, Biomarkers, Cardiomyopathies, Catecholamines, Central Nervous System Diseases, Chest Pain, Coronary Angiography, Dyspnea, Electrocardiography, Heart Failure, Inflammation, Microcirculation, Myocardial Infarction, Myocytes, Cardiac, Pheochromocytoma, Stress, Psychological, Syncope, Systole, Takotsubo Cardiomyopathy

 < Back to Listings